canisdibellum/G6-Mission-Inventory/README.md

   X  Not Going to do, see [Note] at end
  [>] in progress

-##PRIORITY: (To restore usable functionality)
+##PRIORITY: (To be done ASAP)
+	 - [ ] parse through ideas file from OneCloud, add in to To-Do lists as appropriate
+	 - [ ] Make sure everything important made it to this Priority List
+	 - [ ] Fix Major AInventory (Add to Inventory) Issues:
+	 - [ ] Fix Major AInventory (Add to Inventory) Issues:
+		 - [ ] Some labels are still showing dashes!
+		 - [ ] Fix label Auto-Numbering
+		 - [ ] Queue is not considered when looking for duplicate serials (SSList) [Add to as part of scan procedure?]
+			- [ ] build ScanCheck Lists: (Serials, Items, Locations)
+				- [ ] Build list of all Serials, Items, and Locations in Inventory when BuildInventory run [I think it already does]
+				- [ ] As soon as scan button is hit, Build Serial, Item, and Location lists from Current Queue [use or update and then use already existing functions to facilitate
+				- [ ] append them to already existing lists,
+				- [ ] look into building lists as arrays and what happens when you try to retrieve the key for a value that doesn't exist,   (checking array for dups: https://autohotkey.com/board/topic/68613-add-variables-to-array-and-check-for-duplicates/)
+				- [ ] When scanning, add to lists
+				- [ ] When exiting scan routine, sort, U Location and Item Lists, and update comboboxes
+		 - [ ] Queue is not considered when looking for highest Label Number
+		 - [ ] Keeps trying to re-add IL scans instead of just setting the location
+		 - [ ] Adding quantified items to queue does not update the comboboxes in the "Add Item Without Serial Number" GUI

+	 - [ ] Determine which items need to be researched
+	 - [ ] Anything else that does not need to be researched
 	 - [ ] Bugfixes
+	 - [ ] Feature Fixes
+	 - [ ] Make 100% Stable
+	 - [ ] Add Features

 ## Bug List: (Something acts like it isn't supposed to)
 	Add to Inventory: (ScanGui)
 	 - [ ] In prompt, blank Model if it says "Select Item First"
-	 - [ ] Queue is not considered when looking for duplicate serials (SSList)
-		- [ ] Make sure Undo and Clear boxes update the SSList
-	 - [ ] Queue is not considered when looking for highest Label Number
-	 - [ ] Some labels are still showing dashes!
-	 - [?]
-"Add to Inventory" button might not be sorting "Inventory"
-		- [ ] Possibly due to labelling issue
-	 - [ ] Highest label number not being looked up at all
-	 - [ ] Keeps trying to re-add IL scans instead of just setting the location
-	 - [ ] Adding quantified items to queue does not update the comboboxes in the "Add Item Without Serial Number" GUI
 	 - [ ] "Add IL" GUI Controls too short for contained text
 	 - [ ] "Model" manual combobox doesn't populate
 	 - [ ] Casing for "Item" needs to be handled
  	 - [ ] when Scan InputBox terminates, check for MAC, if none found make sure MAC Column is hidden

 	Inventory:
-	 - [?]
-Doesn't seem to be sorting data
-		- [ ] Again, possibly the Label dash issue
 	 - [ ] "Export to Excel" not looking for MAC Addresses
 	 - [ ] Still tries to generate Full 2062 when nothing issued
 	 - [ ] BuildInventory needs to LV_Delete OHInventory before adding